louispotok/notebook/_posts/2020-07-07-accidental-superpower.md

 Port inequalities:
 > Chesapeake Bay alone boasts longer stretches of prime port property than the entire continental coast of Asia from Vladivostok to Karachi.

+> The Americans benefit from a geographic feature that exists in few other places on the planet, and nowhere else in such useful arrangements: barrier islands.
+Chains of these low, flat, long islands parallel the American mainland for over three-quarters of the Gulf and East Coasts.

 > Courtesy of those barrier islands, Texas alone has thirteen world-class deepwater ports, only half of which see significant use, and room for at least three times more.
 Why not expand port capacity?
 Because the United States has more port possibilities than it has ever needed, despite the fact that it has been the world’s largest producer, importer, and exporter of agricultural and manufactured goods for most of its history.

 This bit of US culture rings true: